takahasi/docker-openrtm/README.md

 Docker images for OpenRTM-aist

 # Usage
+If you try these images temporary;

-`docker run takahasi/docker-openrtm:ubuntu1204_openrtm112`
+`docker run i--rm -ti takahasi/docker-openrtm:ubuntu1404_openrtm112 bash`

-or
-`FROM takahasi/docker-openrtm:ubuntu1204_openrtm112` in your Dockerfile
+If you customize based on these imases, please add the below in your Dockerfile;

+`FROM takahasi/docker-openrtm:ubuntu1404_openrtm112`

 # Docker Hub
 https://hub.docker.com/r/takahasi/docker-openrtm/